College of Medicine

 Financial support is provided to qualified students entering the program.

-Students who complete a PhD program in Microbiology and Immunology find future employment in research and/or teaching at academic institutions, research institutes, biotechnology companies and pharmaceutical companies.
-In addition, positions are available in clinical laboratory settings.
+Students who complete a PhD program in Microbiology and Immunology find future employment in many areas of science such as research and/or teaching positions at public or private institutions, scientific writing, research administration, clinical laboratories, science policy, research administration, sales and marketing, among many others.

 Current Courses: Search MI prefix courses found online at http://apps.ouhsc.edu/StudentInfo/Courses.aspx?College=MED